KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `PreferredSize` - advertises the preferred size which can be used by parent
 - `MediaQuery` - **responsive ui**, establishes a subtree in which media query resolves to the given data (like to learn the size of the current media), you can find the width and the height of any device
 - `FractionallySizedBox` - in columns and rows (dont forget to use flexible)
-- `FittedBox` - to fit a space of a parent
+- `FittedBox` - to fit a space of a parent by some rules
   - `BoxFit.contain`, `fitWidth`, `fill`, `none`
   - `alignment`
 - `SizedBox` - to set exact size (like height and width) aslo you can use `Continer` for that